mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-predictions` (Default value = `false`)

-  - `true` The predictions for individual examples and labels are written into .arff files.
+  - `true` The predictions for individual examples and outputs are written into .arff files.
 Does only have an effect if the parameter `--output-dir` is specified.

     - `decimals` (Default value = `0`) The number of decimals to be used for real-valued predictions or 0, if the number of decimals should not be restricted.